Stroud Green

 Stroud Green is a suburb in north London, England, split between the London boroughs of Haringey and Islington.
-On its south-western side, Stroud Green Road forms part of the boundary between the two boroughs.
+On its south-western side, Stroud Green Road '(the A1201) forms part of the boundary between the two boroughs.

-Stroud Green Road is the main local hub and shopping area.
+Stroud Green Road (the A1201) is the main local hub and shopping area.
 At its eastern end it intersects Seven Sisters Road and Blackstock Road at a major crossroads.
 Stroud Green Road is a populous thoroughfare linking Crouch Hill with the major north London transport interchange of Finsbury Park station.

 History

 Toponymy

 In 1407, the area was called Strode, which is formed from the Old English 'stōd' and means 'marshy ground covered with brushwood'.
 It is recorded as Stowde Grene in 1546, the 'grene' suffix is Middle English and means 'village green'.

 Locale

 Stroud Green Road

-The neighbourhood high street, Stroud Green Road, includes a wide range of restaurants and other mainly independent shops.
+The neighbourhood high street, Stroud Green Road (the A1201), includes a wide range of restaurants and other mainly independent shops.
 There are also two high-street supermarkets.

 The Finsbury Park end of the road, though different in character to the stretch further north, is currently benefitting from a large regeneration scheme centred on Finsbury Park town centre.

 The folk record label Topic Records was based at 48–50 Stroud Green Road and many folk LPs were recorded there.
 The label has since moved to Uppingham in Rutland.